 Theofiction is a term I coined back in 2008 for the book How Things Emerge.
-At that time I only had a vague idea about what I really meant with theofiction.
-Since the book mixed theory and fiction I thought that the term really described the genre I was deeply in.
-Genre that connects memetic basis of science, theory and fiction.
-Since “science-fiction” occupy literature (fiction) only, that one I could not use.
+At that time, I only had a vague idea about what I really meant with theofiction.
+Since the book mixed theory and fiction, the term described the genre I was deeply in.
+A genre that connects the memetic basis of science, theory and fiction.
+Since “science-fiction” only occupies literature (fiction), I could not use that one.

-After more than ten years and quite some thoughts devoted both to science and memetics it is clear that the term itself denotes something much wider that genre.
+After more than fifteen years and quite some thoughts devoted both to science and memetics, it is clear that the term itself denotes something much broader than the writing genre.
 It correctly unifies what used to be separated.
-Now we know that fiction as myth creation has same evolutionary role as science.
-Both have also similar relation to reality.
-Nether fiction not science reflect reality.
-Both are memetic features, one ancient and another one fairly recent and as such do not reflect but create reality, as explained in this post but in many others on this blog as well.
+Now we know that fiction as myth creation has the same evolutionary role as science.
+Both also have a similar relation to reality.
+Neither fiction nor science reflects reality.
+Both are memetic features, one ancient and another relatively recent and as such, do not reflect but create reality, as explained in this post but in many others on this blog as well.

-I am sure that majority take such notion of science as anti-scientific, subjective and even religious.
-For the purpose of this blog I can only say, that I trust science, hate subjectivism in do not belong to any church.
-For better explanation you will have to read all 460 pages of Homonism (Drapal 2022) or wait for new findings in the field of memetics like the recent one below.
+I am sure that the majority take the above conception of science as anti-scientific subjective, and possibly even religious.
+For this blog, I can only say that I trust science, hate subjectivism in do not belong to any church.
+For a better explanation, you will have to read all 460 pages of Homonism (Drapal 2022) or wait for new findings in the field of memetics like the recent one below.

 Gene, as such, is data.
 We can only “see” a gene as a phenotype, as information.
 We cannot see data/precepts as such; we can only conceptualise/informatise.
 How?
 So that a gene is understood as a difference unobservable to us, thus unrecognisable, as an undefined, falic Identity (Lacan 1973) that makes a difference (Haig 2020) in our conception, in our memetic environment.